shubha-rajan/cloudbuild-demo/README.md

     <img src="/screenshots/create-trigger5.png" width="45%" />

 2. Configure settings for the GitHub Trigger
-    - Name the trigger, give it a description, and specify that it’s activated by pushing to the master branch
+    - Name the trigger, give it a description, and specify that it’s activated by pushing to the main branch

     <img src="/screenshots/configure-trigger.png" width="50%" />